 The role of the Press Corps at HNMUN 2019 and in the workings of international democracy cannot be understated.
 It is my hope that the firsthand experiences you will have as a journalist will further instill in you the importance of a free and independent press.
 Between press conferences, exclusive interviews, background research, and investigative journalism, you will have the opportunity to experience several days in the life of an international journalist.

-As we gear up for conference in February, I hope you are as excited as I am for the work and fun that await us.
 The enclosed background guide is meant to be a comprehensive resource for delegates of the Press Corps, covering the history and evolution of journalism, Press Corps expectations, and a style guide for the various forms of writing you will engage in.
 Your commitment to your news organization’s perspective and bias will be the key to a dynamic Press Corps experience.

 Director, Press Corps